At a Glance

 (410) 356-9272

-Access Note: It was reported by local media in summer of 2019 that the City of Baltimore has decided to permanently decommission seven fire roads within the Liberty Reservoir watershed lands.
-The public is no longer allowed to use these roads for hiking, hunting, biking, horseback riding, or any other use.
-The seven roads that have been decommissioned are Murray Road, Content Lane, Poole/Pouder Area, Glen Falls Road, Old Oakland Road to Wards Chapel Road, Cockeys Mill Road to Md.
+Access Note: It was reported by local media in summer of 2019 that the City of Baltimore has decided to decommission seven fire roads within the Liberty Reservoir watershed lands.
+According to the reporting, the public is no longer allowed to use these roads for hiking, hunting, biking, horseback riding, or any other use.
+Reportedly, the seven roads that have been decommissioned are Murray Road, Content Lane, Poole/Pouder Area, Glen Falls Road, Old Oakland Road to Wards Chapel Road, Cockeys Mill Road to Md.
 140 and Ivy Mill Road.
 A citizens’ group is working to attempt to restore access; see https://www.facebook.com/Friends-of-Liberty-Reservoir-384917249013180/.
-At this time, an updated trail map showing which roads and trails are open is not available.
+At this time, the City of Baltimore has not provided a trail map showing which fire roads and trails are open and which have been decommissioned.
 Obey posted signs at the property.

 Birdlife:

-The lands surrounding Liberty Reservoir are forested, and all the usual forest-dwelling bird species can be found here in appropriate seasons: warblers, flycatchers, vireos, thrushes, woodpeckers, and more.
-Swallows, including Cliff, can be found in the summer months.
+The lands surrounding Liberty Reservoir are forested, and all the usual forest-dwelling bird species can be found here in appropriate seasons: warblers, flycatchers, vireos, thrushes, and more.
+As mentioned above, 26 species of Forest Interior Dwelling Species (FIDS) that breeding the Maryland Piedmont Region have been observed at Liberty.

 Wheelchair Access: